Doli282/FIT/README.md

   - PHP = Programming in PHP
   - IDO = Introduction to DevOps
   - VR1 = Virtual Reality 1
+6. Semester - Erasmus at UAS Metropolia, Helsinki, Finland

 ## Disclaimer

 I am not the author of the instructions for the assignment.
 All credits go to the teachers at FIT.
 Instructions might be missing or may be avaiable only in Czech.
-Not every completed assignment is stored here.Some solutions use prepared template.
+Not every completed assignment is stored here.
+Some solutions use prepared template.

 ## Links